 Ben has a broad commercial law and taxation law practice.
-Ben practices acts in a wide range of disputes including commercial disputes, professional negligence disputes, probate and trust disputes, professional negligence disputes, civil and commercial fraud matters and cost assessment matters.
+Ben practices acts in a wide range of disputes including commercial disputes, professional negligence disputes, probate and trust disputes, property law, TOLATA disputes, professional negligence disputes, civil and commercial fraud matters and cost assessment matters.
 Ben also has a particular interest in data protection law and class actions.

 Ben also has an extensive practice in all aspects of UK and international taxation advisory and litigation matters.
 Prior to joining the Bar, Ben worked as senior legal counsel for a number of large investment banks in London and regularly advised on complex structured finance transactions in excess of £500 million.
 Ben is also currently the secretary of the UK branch of the International Fiscal Association.
 Ben advises on all aspects of tax advice and tax litigation matters including:

 - cross border taxation issues, especially concerning the UK and Australia, for both companies and individuals;